viktor0018/bulletin-board.test/README.md

   <img src="https://sun9-29.userapi.com/impg/HjbQLz6YjKeK47AR_RnsscVgU7VPWJ6697-hXw/CBp-u7PoPDs.jpg?size=2010x1382&quality=96&proxy=1&sign=c80dedf76cc38f89dcf7da41502860e6&type=album" width="500" title="hover text">
 </p>

-After login you get access fou your bulletin list.
-Here you can add new one, see, send to moderate, edit and delete it.
+After login you will get an access for your bulletin list.
+Here you can add a new one, watch it, send it for moderation, edit and delete it.

 <a name="edit"/>